-Achieving these objectives starts with being able to accurately measure and track your energy output.
+It starts with being able to accurately measure and track your power output - a direct measurement of intensity.

 Knowing your maximum average power and learning how to pace off that number can lead to better race-day performance!
 Don’t blow up in the first 25% of the paddle because you can paddle faster at the beginning.
 Pacing can delay the onset of fatigue from endurance events and allow for a faster average speed.

-Compatible with blades from most manufacturers including, but not limited to, Bracsa, Turbo, Galasport, Legend and Jantex
+Compatible with blades from most manufacturers including Bracsa, Jantex, Turbo, Galasport, Gara and many more

 As you paddle your Power, Power Balance (left stroke vs. right stroke power distribution) and Cadence (stroke-rate) will be displayed in real-time on any compatible ANT+ display, updated every second.